moritzbuck/moritzbuck.github.io/SLU_basics_of_metagenomics_analysis_2019/pages/schedule.md

 # Schedule
 ---

-#### This course is given at Navet (E10) at BMC.
+#### This course is given at XXX.
 Click the heading of a topic to see the lecture slides or lab instructions.

-Leading the tutorials will be Moritz Buck
+Leading the tutorials will be XXX
-Assisting in the tutorials will be : Mahesh Binzer-Panchal, Sari Peura, Lucile Soler
+Assisting in the tutorials will be : XXX

 ### Monday 20th